MorganBergen/morganbergen.github.io/README.md

 domains & email

-Domain Name System is a protocol for forwarding a domain, or just parts of it.
+domain name system is a protocol for forwarding a domain, or just parts of it.

-Your domain can for example be redirected to a different server, IP address, or another domain
+domain can for example be redirected to a different server, IP address, or another domain

-squarespace as a platform